sezermehmed/MaskTrackingForTurkey/README.md

 # MaskTrackingForTurkey
 Program gives mask for people located in Turkey.
 It Checks ID information from official channel of government.
 Then it gives one mask for one time.
-(For COVID-19 Corona virus Pandemic)
+(For COVID-19 Pandemic)

 I did this project by watching following video https://www.youtube.com/watch?v=2EkMrrX9sYY   (Turkish Language)